AaradhyaGitHub/GuideToOptimizingReact/src/notes/01_intro .md

 - Memo should only be wrapped as high on the component tree as possible
 - If wrapped around all function, checking the props draws out more unnecary performance price.
 Use it with care, not necessary for smaller parts, only use when absolutely necessary

+## Solution 1: Even more powerful method -> Component Composition
+- Currently, the input changes state on the App component on every key stroke